aprilnovak/cortex/dagmc_tutorial/README.md

 ## Two materials  (Cubes)

 In this example, we explore the construction of two concentric cubes with different materials.
-Cube 1 (side 1 cm) has material 1, and it is surrounded by a larger cube (side of 2 cm) which has material 2.
+Cube 1 (side 1 cm) has material 1, and it is surrounded by a larger cube (side of 2 cm), which has material 2.

-The construction of this geometry is available in the .jou file below.
-Some additional steps are used to ensure that the surfaces between volumes are correctly merged.
+The construction of this geometry is available in the `.jou` file below.
+Additional steps were introduced to ensure that the surfaces between volumes are correctly merged.

 ```python
 cubit.cmd( "reset" )